 A CLC will provide nonmedical support to pregnant, breastfeeding, or weaning mothers, but does not necessarily teach courses on breastfeeding (this is what distinguishes the title from a CLE).
 This support can be given through large or local organizations, or through one-on-one relationships or groups that you establish yourself.
 Most certifying courses will require breastfeeding support experience as part of coursework.
 For some, becoming a CLC can be an early step in pursuit of becoming an IBCLC (see below).

 If volunteering your help or leading support groups is important to you:

 La Leche League Leader through LLLI or Breastfeeding Counselor through Breastfeeding USA

-While the qualifications and steps required are different, both roles stipulate that you volunteer your time in the support and guidance of breastfeeding mothers.
-Within this role, you may offer support and guidance at organized group meetings or on your own time through one on one help or less formal meetings, depending on your interest and level of involvement.
+While the qualifications and steps required are different, both LLLI and Breastfeeding USA stipulate that you volunteer your time in the support and guidance of breastfeeding mothers.
+Within this role, you may organize group meetings or offer one on one help, depending on your interest and level of involvement.
 This can fill a very important need within many communities.

 If your interest or background is in healthcare or the medical profession: